MarcusRoeckrath/fbtr64toolbox/README.md

 has to be entered in exact the same way as they are stored in the port forwarding entry on the fritzbox.

-The script can use the fritzbox authentication data from "/home/marcus/.netrc" which has to be readable/writable by the owner only (chmod 0600 /home/marcus/.netrc).
+The script can use the fritzbox authentication data from "/root/.netrc" which has to be readable/writable by the owner only (chmod 0600 /root/.netrc).
 Put into this file a line like: machine <address of fritzbox> login <username> password <password>
-f. e.: machine 192.168.1.1 login root password
-The fritzbox address has to be given in the same type (ip or fqdn) in the configuration file or on command line parameter "--fbip" and "/home/marcus/.netrc."
+f. e.: machine 192.168.1.1 login dslf-config password xxxxx The fritzbox address has to be given in the same type (ip or fqdn) in the configuration file or on command line parameter "--fbip" and "/root/.netrc."
 Saviest solution for authentication is the use of "user" and hashed "secret".
 Write down "user" and "password" into the configuration file an run "fbtrtoolbox calcsecret" which will calculate the "secret", stores it in the